Mjoyufull/fsel/USAGE.md

 # Note: This only clears fsel's tag metadata (colors, emojis)
 # To clear tags from cclip entries, use: cclip tag -d <ID>
 fsel --cclip --tag clear

+# Wipe ALL tags from cclip entries (requires cclip 3.2+)
+# This removes the tag text (e.g., "[tag]") from the actual clipboard items
+fsel --cclip --tag wipe

 # Show tag color names in item display
 fsel --cclip --cclip-show-tag-color-names